berachain/beacon-kit/state-transition/core/README.md

 BeaconKit distingishes a validator `Balance` and a validator `EffectiveBalance`.

 - `Balance` is updated slot by slot, when a deposit in made over the deposit contract and events are subsequently processed by BeaconKit.
-- `Balance` changes in multiples of the `MinDeposit` specified in the deposit contract.
+- `Balance` can increase only in multiples of `MinDepositAmount`, which is specified in the deposit contract.
 There is no cap on the `Balance`.
 - `EffectiveBalance` is updated at the turn of every epoch.
 - `EffectiveBalance` is enforced to be a multiple of `EffectiveBalanceIncrement`
 - `EffectiveBalance` is capped at `MaxEffectiveBalance`.
 Any `Balance` in excess of `MaxEffectiveBalance` is automatically withdrawn.